embeddedartistry/embedded-resources/docs/CONTRIBUTING_template.md

 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your fork so it's easier to merge.

-To update your forked respository, follow these steps:
+To update your forked repository, follow these steps:

 ```
 # Fetch upstream master and merge with your repo's master branch